NickElseySpelloC/sc_utility/docs/index.md

 This utility library provides some basic utility functions for:

+- [CSVReader](reference/csvreader.md): Reading data from and and writing to CSV files
+- [DateHelper](reference/datehelper.md): Date and datetime helper functions
+- [ExcelReader](reference/excelreader.md): Reading data from Excel worksheets, ranges and tables
+- [JSONEncoder](reference/jsonencoder.md): Helps convert dicts and lists to json and back, preserving datetime and enum data types.
+- [SCCommon](reference/common.md): Some common functions used by other classes.
 - [SCConfigManager](reference/configmanager.md): Reading from and validating YAML style config files
 - [SCLogging](reference/logging.md): Logging messages to the console and a log file and sending email in plain text or HTML format
-- [DateHelper](reference/datehelper.md): Date and datetime helper functions
-- [ExcelReader](reference/excelreader.md): Reading data from Excel worksheets, ranges and tables
-- [CSVReader](reference/csvreader.md): Reading data from and and writing to CSV files
 - [ShellyControl](reference/shelly_control.md): Controlling Shelly smart switches and energy meters

 To get started, see the [Getting Started](guide/getting_started.md) page.